Double D

 The Dungeons and Dragons club has been revived at EHS.

-Zoe Rasmussen, Reporter
+Zoe Rasmussen, Section Manager

 Have you ever wanted to be transported to another world, or go on an action-packed adventure?
 Well now you can, with the introduction of the D&D club at Elkhorn High School.